patternfly/react-component-groups/README.md

 import { createUseStyles } from 'react-jss';

 // do not forget to export your component's interface
-// always place component's interface above the component itself in the code export interface MyComponentProps {
+// always place the component's interface above the component itself in the code export interface MyComponentProps {
   text: String;
 }